diegoleteliers10/devcmd/README.md

 DevCmd - Development Commands Manager

 A powerful Raycast extension for Windows developers that intelligently analyzes your project folders and provides relevant development commands.
-Execute commands in your preferred terminal (CMD, PowerShell, Windows Terminal, Warp) with just one click.
+Execute commands in your preferred terminal (CMD, PowerShell, Windows Terminal) with just one click.

 ![DevCmd Extension](assets/extension-icon.png)